-There are currently five Murrieta Police detectives serving on task force units within the county of Riverside working narcotics, auto theft, supervision of post-released ex-convicts and gangs.
+There are currently seven Murrieta Police detectives serving on task force units within the county of Riverside working narcotics, auto theft, supervision of post-released ex-convicts and gangs.

 - AB 109 Central-PACT: Focus on "high-risk" and "at-large" Post Release Community Supervision (PRCS) offenders that pose the most risk to public safety.

 - Gang Task Force (GTF): The Murrieta Temecula Regional Gang Task Force (GTF) is currently supervised by a Murrieta Police Sergeant.
 The department houses the regional gang task force assigned to this region.
 Gang related cases investigated within the city are handled by GTF, as well as general detectives.

 - Gang Impact Team (GIT): The Gang Impact Team is supervised by the Riverside County District Attorney’s Office Bureau of Investigation and staffed by agents from the DA’s Bureau of Investigation, Homeland Security Investigations (HSI), U.S. Marshal's Service (USMS), the Bureau of Alcohol Tobacco Firearms and Explosives (ATF), the Riverside County Sheriff’s Department, and detectives and resources from the Beaumont, Cathedral City, Desert Hot Springs, Hemet, Murrieta, and Riverside Police Departments.
 The Gang Impact Team proactively addresses violent and firearm-related crimes and quality of life issues in Riverside County.